carnegiemellonracing/driverless/driverless_ws/src/perceptions/README.md

     - Before installing `zed-ros2-wrapper`, install ZED SDK as listed below
         1. Run `sudo apt install zstd`
         2. Install ZED SDK from [here](https://www.stereolabs.com/developers/release).

+Currently, for ZED data, the `ZEDNode` which publishes raw sensor data does not publish a right image or a depth image because they aren't used in the pipeline.